-Korean cleaner strikes gold with bin find
+Korean cleaner may lose on gold bar find

 The bars, each weighing 1kg (2.2 lbs), were wrapped in newspapers, and police suspect that their original owner threw them away in a hurry because he risked being caught.

 Currently, there is no proof that the gold is connected to criminal activity.
-If none is found, the cleaner, who has not been named by the media, will be able to make a substantial claim on the goods.
+It was originally thought that the cleaner, who has not been named by the media, would be able to make a substantial claim on the goods.

+However, the airport has said that the cleaner won't be able to receive any reward because they were "working as airport staff and it is a part of the cleaner's job to find lost things".

 South Korea operates a "Finders Keepers" law on goods that are recovered when there is no known owner.

-According to its Lost Articles Act legislation, if the owner doesn't come forward to claim the bars within six months, the cleaner will be able to take ownership.
+According to its Lost Articles Act legislation, if an owner doesn't come forward to claim found property within six months, the finder will be able to take ownership.
+However, this doesn't apply to employees on company property.

-However, the Korea Times says that while they will become the outright owner, they will only be able to legitimately claim between 5-20% of the gold's total price, a maximum of 70 million won (£48,000; $65,000) under the law.
-It is not made clear whether the police or the government will secure the rest.
+Ironically, if the finder had not been an airport employee, they would have been eligible to claim between 5-20% of the gold's total price, a maximum of 70 million won (£48,000; $65,000) under the law.

+It's not clear who will take ownership of the gold at the end of the six month waiting period.

 Reporting by Kerry Allen